beritbarthelmes/theory-discourse-analysis/README.md

-# Assessing Psychology’s Theory Crisis: A Discourse-Based Analysis
+# Tracking Theory Reception in Psychological Science: A Discourse-Based Approach with a Case Study of Memory-Decay Theory
 **Berit T. Barthelmes & Vencislav Popov**

-This project examines how scientific articles position themselves with respect to a target theory, focusing on patterns in theoretical discourse rather than on assessing theoretical correctness.
+This project examines how scientific articles position themselves at the article level with respect to a target theory, focusing on patterns in theoretical discourse rather than on assessing theoretical correctness.

 ---